 While these surveys have the lowest response rates, they allow customers who wish to do so to answer in greater detail and really give you constructive feedback.
 You can use this in-depth feedback to increase levels of customer satisfaction across a wider spectrum.

 Asking for customer feedback in a survey is one thing, but it's also important to offer a way for customers to speak up of their own volition.

-Dedicating a comment box or an email address to customer satisfaction is a great move.
-However, customers often won’t bother to leave feedback because they don’t think the company will care, or take it into account.
-You need to incentivize honest customer involvement, because it your business cannot afford to ignore it.
+Dedicating a feedback box or an email address to customer satisfaction is a great move.
+However, customers often won't bother to leave feedback because they think the company will not either care or take it into account.
+You need to incentivize honest customer involvement, because your business cannot afford to ignore it.

-Explicitly promise speedy involvement, and deliver on it.
-Responding with a non-automated to submitted feedback is polite and constructive.
+Explicitly promise speedy follow-up actions, and deliver on them.
+Providing a non-automated response to submitted feedback is polite and constructive.
 The result is beneficial to all parties.
-Customers will get what they wanted, and you can use examples of successfully acting on customer feedback as a success story on your website.
+Customers will get what they want, and you can use examples of successfully acting on customer feedback as a success story on your website.

 Survey best practices

-We’ve seen how surveys can provide valuable insight, and involve customers in a direct process.
-However, they can be a tricky matter to get right.
-Here are ways to pull of effective, non-invasive survey campaigns:
+We've seen how surveys can provide valuable insight and involve customers in a direct process.
+However, they can be tricky to get right.
+Here are ways to pull off effective, non-invasive survey campaigns: